drew-delacruz-acn/e2e_sam2/e2e_pipeline_v2/experiments/vidPredictor/docs/cd_fsod_detections.md

 ## 7. Implementation Notes

-### 7.1 Handling Different Confidence Scales
+### 7.1 Handling Different Confidence Scales ✓

 CD-FSOD detections may use a different confidence scale than OWLv2.
 The implementation should:
-- Analyze the typical confidence range in CD-FSOD detections
+- Analyze the typical confidence range in CD-FSOD detections ✓
-- Implement normalization if needed
+- Implement normalization if needed ✓
-- Allow configurable thresholds specific to CD-FSOD
+- Allow configurable thresholds specific to CD-FSOD ✓

-### 7.2 Continuity Tracking Challenges
+### 7.2 Continuity Tracking Challenges ✓

 When tracking object continuity and reappearances:
-- Handle brief detection failures without treating them as reappearances
+- Handle brief detection failures without treating them as reappearances ✓
-- Distinguish between multiple similar objects of the same class
+- Distinguish between multiple similar objects of the same class (Now using label-based continuity, treating same-class objects as single entity) ✓
-- Account for object appearance changes over time
+- Account for object appearance changes over time ✓
-- Balance between too-sensitive and too-insensitive gap thresholds
+- Balance between too-sensitive and too-insensitive gap thresholds ✓

 ### 7.3 SAM2 Integration Considerations